gitbls/sdm/Docs/Plugins.md

 #### Notes

-If you're having issues with settings in your `systemd-config` files, here are two handy infobits:
+If you're having issues with settings in your `systemd-config` files, here are some handy infobits:
 * The command `sudo systemd-analyze cat-config systemd/service.conf` (where *service* is one of journald, logind, networkd, pstore, sleep, system, timesyncd, or user) will display the settings in precedence order.
 This is very handy in sorting out what config file is providing which setting.
 * The files in /lib/systemd/*service*.conf.d and /etc/systemd/*service*.conf.d appear to have their files unified and processed in ascending alphabetical order.
 For instance,with /lib/systemd/journal.conf.d/70-xx.conf and /etc/systemd/journal.conf.d/030-xx.conf, 030-xx.conf is processed *first*, so any settings in 70-xx.conf will override settings in 030-xx.conf.
 * The `swap` argument controls whichever of `rpi-swap` or `dphys-swapfile` is installed. `swap=0` disables swap.
+Also see the `swap` plugin for fine-grained configuration of `rpi-swap`.

 ### trim-enable